opstrace/opstrace/docs/references/cluster-configuration.md

 ### `node_count`

-The number of underlying instances to use.
+The number of underlying nodes for Opstrace to use.

 *Value type:* number \(integer\)